For the public

 Our Vision, Mission, Purpose

-The Manchester Fly Facility promotes wider awareness of the importance that Drosophila research has for the advance of the biomedical sciences
+The Manchester Fly Facility promotes wider awareness of Drosophila research and its importance for the advance of biomedical science

 .
-For this, the Manchester Fly Facility drives 6 complementary approaches to science communication (details in Prokop & Patel, 17
+For this, the Manchester Fly Facility drives 6 complementary strands of science communication (details in Prokop & Patel, 17

 - Drosophila genetics training for university students and researchers

 - exhibitions on science fairs

 - working with schools and teachers, including the droso4schools initiative

 - publication and marketing of resources and strategies to various audiences including teachers and schools, as well as the fly community